Table of Contents

 a.
 Focal Seizures

 The electrical activity during a focal aware seizure may spread across the brain and cause more symptoms.
-The person may start to feel a rising sensation in their stomach and feel as if they can sense things that haven’t happened yet.
+The person may start to feel a rising sensation in their stomach and feel as if they can sense things that have not happened yet.